cameronmore/portfolio/PsychProject/ReadMe.md

 ### 3. Psy_Core.ttl

 This is my core ontology that models the data.
-It's build out of the Mental Functioning Ontology (MFO) and its extension, the Mental Disease Ontology (MD).
-Soon, I will add portions from the Symptom Ontology and the Information Entity Ontology to capture more terms from the data.
+It's built out of the Mental Functioning Ontology (MFO) with its extension, the Mental Disease Ontology (MD), and the Symptom Ontology.
+Soon, I will add portions from the Common Core Ontologies (especially the Information Entity Ontology) to capture more terms from the data.

 ### 4. Psychoanalytic_Ontology_Project.pdf